Rudo2204/rtend/README.md

     skim      Skims over the database
 ```
 # Installation
-Head to `release` tab and download the pre-compiled binary or clone the repo and compile it yourself.
+Head to `releases` tab and download the pre-compiled binary or clone the repo and compile it yourself.

 # Windows
 Windows targets lack the `skim` feature due to the crate [skim](https://github.com/lotabout/skim) does not support Windows.